 For more, see:

-Are speed limiters in heavy trucks really a good idea?
+Are truck speed limiters really a good idea?

 Many argue that a small increase in speed has a large effect on the force of an impact: speed limiting devices in heavy trucks would save lives.

-Others argue that speed limiters in semi-trucks alone may end up creating a whole other set of safety issues for the driving public.
+Others argue that speed limiters in semi-trucks alone may end up creating a whole other set of safety issues.